 Illegal Drugs (Illicit Drugs)

 Lastly, “club drugs,” hallucinogens, and dissociative drugs are Schedule I-IV substances that can be swallowed, snorted, or injected.
-Substances in this subcategory can create extreme effects, from hallucinogenic and out of body experiences to lowered inhibition and severe sedation.
+Substances in this subcategory can create extreme effects, from hallucinogenic and out-of-body experiences to lowered inhibition and severe sedation.

 Cocaine and Alcohol

 When taken together, alcohol and cocaine mix to form a different substance called cocaethylene.
 This substance is more problematic to the body, particularly the liver.
-It also causes dehydration more readily than either alcohol or cocaine ingestion on their own, causing further issues such as heat stroke or bad “comedowns.”
+It also causes dehydration more readily than either alcohol or cocaine ingestion on its own, causing further issues such as heat stroke or bad “comedowns.”